 Indicators may track broad growth trends, but the team will be obligated to surface outliers (like the vendor in this example) within this data.

-The team can ask for a resource with an approach that resembles a business pitch to investors.
+The team can ask for a resources with approach that resembles a business pitch to investors.
 Rather than a strict focus on ROI, security teams bring in several points of value.

 First, a security team demonstrates the problem: